Skip to main content

 • Assist with physician and general healthcare workforce recruitment, including toolkits for human resource departments

-• Partner with other leading healthcare organizations, including the Medical Group Management Association (MGMA) and the Healthcare Financial Management Association (HFMA), to better serve members
+• Partner with leading healthcare organizations including the National Collective of Health Networks (NCHN), the Healthcare Financial Management Association (HFMA), the Indiana Hospital Association, and others to better serve members

 Results